inatic/magento2-facebookfeed/README.md

 ## Add to Facebook feed

 Not all products in the store are added to the Facebook feed, only those specifically selected by the website administrator.
-This is done by creating an attribute named `add_to_facebook_feed` that has `Yes/No` as possible values and determines if a given product is added to the feed.
-This attribute is used in `Helper/Products.php` to filter the product collection from which the feed is made.
+This is done by use of an attribute named `add_to_facebook_feed` that has `Yes/No` as possible values and determines if a given product is added to the feed.
+This attribute is used in `Helper/Products.php` to filter the product collection from which the feed is generated.

 ```Helper/Products.php
 public function getFilteredProducts()